emacs-lsp/lsp-dart/README.md

 `lsp-dart-run-test-file` - Run all tests from current test buffer.

-`lsp-dart-run-test-at-point` - Run single test at point.
+`lsp-dart-run-test-at-point` - Run single test at point. :warning:*

 Running a test interactively: